Rufus For Real

 Pull Up A Chair & Let's Chat!

-• Ready in 30 minutes – Quick-cooking couscous makes this a true weeknight hero.
+• Ready in about 30 minutes: Quick-cooking couscous makes this a real weeknight dinner.

 What You'll Need & Why